 This is a mid-range, modestly sized Android smartphone with a decidedly outlandish component: a secondary 'ticker' screen positioned immediately above the main one.
-If that sounds familiar, you'd be right, as this setup first debuted in the US on the LG V10.
+If that sounds familiar, you're right, as this setup first debuted on LG V10 and LG V20 in the US.

 Otherwise, it's a quietly accomplished phone that will give you a polished Android experience for a reasonable price of around £200, US$360 (roughly AU$485).

-Of course, the brand new Moto G4 is better spec'd for even less money, so LG's stand-out features will need to make a telling contribution.
+Of course, the brand new Moto G4 has better specs for even less money, so LG's stand-out features will need to make a telling contribution.

 The LG X Screen arrives at a time when mid-range Android phones are starting to boast singular high-end components on their spec sheets.
 Sony has launched a whole range dedicated to this concept in the Sony Xperia X family.

 LG has followed suit, with the LG X Screen accompanied by the LG X Cam, which specializes in - you guessed it - the rear camera department.

 However, the LG X Screen's headline component is far from the best thing about this phone, which is a bit of a concern.

 It looks rather like LG has taken a few design pointers from its great local rival, Samsung, in the look of the LG X Screen.
 The rear of the handset, in particular, looks quite a lot like the Samsung Galaxy S7 - or rather, given the timing of the X Screen's announcement, the Samsung Galaxy S6.

 It's in the phone's all-glass back, which lends a familiar sense of precarious class, and in the shape and positioning of its rear camera.